I Tested Wix vs Squarespace vs WordPress: My Overall Winner in 2025

 I was impressed by how natural the conversation with Wix’s AI chatbot felt – it picked up on my business needs quickly.
 Source: Website Builder Expert

-We were impressed by how much we could customize the email marketing templates, allowing us to tailor the format and style to match our brand.
+I was impressed by how much I could customize the email marketing templates, allowing me to tailor the format and style to match my brand.
 And, SEO is incredibly important for businesses launching themselves online, so Wix’s personalized SEO checklist is a great tool to help businesses boost visibility online and gain more traffic.

 That said, Wix’s suite of built-in features and additional options in the app store can be overwhelming for some users.
 Your website might not need to offer appointments or take online orders, but these features are automatically included with your plan.
 In comparison, with WordPress, you can build your website from the ground up and only add what your site needs.